Lunenburg, Nova Scotia: Economy

-According to the 2016 census the most common National Occupational Classification was sales and services, with 24 per cent of jobs.
-By the North American Industry Classification System about half of all jobs were in health care and social assistance, accommodation and food services, manufacturing, and retail.
+According to the 2016 census, the most common National Occupational Classification was sales and services, with 24 per cent of jobs.
+By the North American Industry Classification System, about half of all jobs were in health care and social assistance, accommodation and food services, manufacturing, and retail.
 High Liner Foods runs Canada's largest secondary fish-processing plant in the town.

 The town's architecture and picturesque location make it attractive to the film industry.
-The dramatic and climactic wedding scenes of the award winning Canadian movie Cloudburst starring Olympia Dukakis were filmed in Lunenburg.
+The dramatic and climactic wedding scenes of the Canadian movie Cloudburst was filmed in Lunenburg.
 Other films set in New England and filmed partly in Lunenburg include The Covenant and Dolores Claiborne.
-The 2010 Japanese movie Hanamizuki was partly set and filmed in Lunenburg and the science fiction television show Haven was partly filmed there though it is set in the United States.
+The 2010 Japanese movie Hanamizuki was partly set and filmed in Lunenburg.
+Further, the supernatural drama television show Haven was partly filmed there throughout its 5 season run, though the story is set in the U.S. State of Maine.
 The 2012 film The Disappeared, the 2020 television series Locke & Key, and the fourth season of the 2017 television series The Sinner were filmed in Lunenburg.